kubeskills/pulumi-kubeadm-linode/README.md

 Exports include Linode instance IDs, public IPs, and private IPs (all labeled by hostname), along with the VPC and subnet identifiers.
 Public IPs are labeled with their hostnames (`controlplane`, `worker`) for easy identification after `pulumi up`.

+When `existingVpcId` and `existingVpcSubnetId` are supplied, the stack attaches the instances to that network instead of creating a new VPC.

 ## Cleanup
 When you are finished, remove the resources with: